philomathic-guy/Malicious-Web-Content-Detection-Using-Machine-Learning/README.md

 ### Take a look at the [demo](https://youtu.be/0-wky0h3hmM)

-A few snapshots of our system being run on certain webpages -
+A few snapshots of our system being run on different webpages -

 ![spit_safe](https://user-images.githubusercontent.com/18022447/35985360-7cd910f2-0cc4-11e8-9edf-d38bf83d19a1.png)
 _**Fig 1.** A safe website - www.spit.ac.in (College website)_